George Copway (1818-1869)

 Smith, Donald B. “Kahgegagahbowh: Canada’s First Literary Celebrity in the United States.”
 Life Letters and Speeches, Edited by A. LaVonne Brown Ruoff and Donald B. Smith, U of Nebraska P, 1997. pp. 23-60.

 ———.
 “Literary Celebrity: George Copway, or Kahgegagahbowh (1818-1869).”
 Mississauga Portraits: Ojibwe Voices from Nineteenth-Century Canada, U of Toronto P, 2013. pp. 164-211.

 Walker, Cheryl.
 Indian Nation: Native American Literature and Nineteenth-Century Nationalisms, Duke UP, 1997.

-4. Copway has been impugned both in his time and in our own for his poor financial management skills.
+Copway has been impugned both in his time and in our own for his poor financial management skills.
 Bernd C. Peyer, however, reminds us that, in the nineteenth century, monetary mismanagement was actually quite common among Indigenous preachers and Indian agents alike (242).
-In his most recent work on Copway, Donald B. Smith also qualifies Copway’s misdeeds by reminding us that Canadian authorities treated him with severity (at one point jailing him without actually laying charges), and that his overspending pales in contrast to the Indian Department’s decade-long mistreatment and mismanagement of First Nations monies (183).
-For a more detailed discussion of Copway’s financial management skills and his (often admirable and idealistic but impractical) reasons for overspending, see Smith’s “Literary Celebrity,” in Mississauga Portraits, pp.178-184.
+In Donald B. Smith’s most recent work on Copway, “Literary Celebrity: George Copway, or Kahgegagahbowh (1818-1869),” Smith also qualifies Copway’s misdeeds by reminding us that Canadian authorities treated him with severity (at one point jailing him without actually laying charges), and that his overspending pales in contrast to the Indian Department’s decade-long mistreatment and mismanagement of First Nations monies (183).
+For a more detailed discussion of Copway’s financial management skills and his reasons for overspending, see Smith’s “Literary Celebrity,” pp.178-184.